Rouen is a charming French town located in the Normandy region of France and it oozes cultural, beauty and charm!

 It’s my favourite form of building, and they do it so well.

-This is again free (yay!), but this is without a doubt one of the most magnificent churches from the outside (and inside) that I have ever scene.
+This place is again free (yay!), and is without a doubt one of the most magnificent churches from the outside (and inside) that I have ever seen.

 The detail in the architecture is mind-blowing and it’s just so beautiful.